m-kru/go-tmpl/README.md

 **tmpl** is a simple stdout text template emitter.
 Templates are regular text files stored in the file system.
 `tmpl` supports annotations in templates and uses the go `"text/template"` package logic to execute templates.
-To get more information on how annotations work, check the documentation of `"text/template",` for example
+To get more information on how annotations work, check the documentation of `"text/template",` for example:

-`tmpl` has no external dependencies, it utilizes only go standard library.

 ```
 go doc template
 ```

+`tmpl` has no external dependencies, it utilizes only go standard library.

 # How it works